 There are 65,000 people who live on the island of Kauai, Alana Blachard’s native island in Hawaii.
-That’s a funny number when you consider Blanchard has about the same number of followers on Twitter.
+That’s a funny number when you consider Blanchard has almost double that number of followers on Twitter.

 Thanks to a third place finish at the 2010 Cholo's Hawaiian Pro, the first stop of the prestigious Van's Triple Crown of Surfing, Alana officially qualified for the 2011 ASP Women's World Tour.

 "I honestly didn't even know I could qualify.
 I'm actually glad I didn't know, so I could just focus on surfing well in the finals,” she said at the time.

 Today’ Alana's name is rising just as quickly as her social network followers.
 She is committed to her healthy diet and varied exercise schedule.
 Alana turns just as many heads for her effortless bottom turns as her fearless approach to surfing.